IntroLM: Introspective Language Models via Prefilling-Time Self-Evaluation: Models, Training, and Baselines

 For the BERT-based baselines, we use \textsc{DeBERTa-v3-Base} and \textsc{DeBERTa-v3-Large} \citep{he2020deberta}, representing a strong encoder architecture at two different capacity levels.
 Both models operate on the \texttt{[CLS]} representation with a linear classifier and are trained using a batch size of~16, class-weighted binary cross-entropy, AdamW with learning rate $3\times 10^{-5}$, weight decay~0.01, and dropout~0.1.
 All baselines are trained on the same datasets and label definitions as IntroLM to ensure a fair comparison.

-\paragraph{Prompt Routing} We consider conventional BERT-based routing systems as the baseline for evaluating our IntroLM-based routing approach.
+We also include a lightweight embedding-based baseline adapted from the matrix-factorization router of \citet{ongroutellm}.
+Unlike encoder-based or generative classifiers, this method operates directly on frozen prompt embeddings and therefore has very low modeling overhead.
+Each prompt is encoded using the \textsc{all-MiniLM-L6-v2} sentence-transformer model \citep{reimers2019sentencebert, allminilm_l6_v2} to obtain a 384-dimensional representation, which is then passed to a lightweight bilinear scorer that predicts the probability that the target model will successfully answer the prompt.
+In our binary success-prediction setting, this corresponds to a simplified single-route variant of the original matrix-factorization formulation, trained with binary cross-entropy on the same instance-level labels as IntroLM and the BERT baselines.
+We optimize the model using AdamW with a learning rate of $3 \times 10^{-4}$ and a batch size of 64. \paragraph{Prompt Routing} We consider conventional BERT-based routing systems as the baseline for evaluating our IntroLM-based routing approach.
 We consider pre-routing strategy based on an external classifier.
 A BERT-based model $g_{\text{BERT}} : \mathcal{X} \rightarrow [0,1]$ operates on the \texttt{[CLS]} representation of the prompt and predicts the probability that $M_s$ can successfully handle the input.
 We follow the same thresholding rule as IntroLM-based routing (see Section~\ref{threshold}), but decisions are made \emph{prior} to any LLM computation.
 This baseline represents a common approach in prior work and serves as a point of comparison for evaluating the benefits of prefill-aware routing with IntroLM.